7 Best Physician Mortgage Loan in Minnesota

 - No PMI required

-- Minimum credit score of 700 required
+- A minimum credit score of 700 required

 - 2-month payment reserves required

-One limitation to the Bank of England’s physician loan program is it can only be used for condos, family residences, or two-unit properties.
+One limitation of the Bank of England’s physician loan program is it can only be used for condos, family residences, or two-unit properties.
 It is also only available on 3, 5, and 7-year ARM terms.

-Compare Physician Mortgage Loans the Easy Way
+Compare Physician Mortgage Loan the Easy Way

 As you can see, there are a number of banks that offer attractive mortgage loan programs for physicians.
 The best ones to apply for will depend on your unique needs.